Medical Aid in Dying:

 Medical aid in dying (MAiD) is a trusted and time-tested medical practice that allows a terminally ill, mentally capable adult with a prognosis of six months or less to live to request from their health care provider a prescription for medication they can decide to self-ingest to die peacefully in their sleep.

-MAiD is practiced in 10 states plus the District of Columbia.
-It was adopted first in Oregon in 1997.
-It has been available to Vermont residents since 2013 and in Maine since 2019.
+MAiD is legal in 12 states plus the District of Columbia.
+MAiD was adopted first in Oregon in 1997.
+Vermont legalized MAiD in 2013 and Maine in 2019.

 Why Now?